Ultrasonic Brews,

 More Natural Sugars, Fats

-Since our process is raw and does not exceed room temperature, this preserves the sugars and fats that would otherwise be damaged at high temperatures.
-This results in a smooth cup everytime, without needing to brew yourself.
+Our process preserves more sugars and fats that would otherwise be damaged at higher temperatures or without ultrasonic treatment.
+This results in a smooth cup everytime, saving you the trouble.

 Fiber-full Fun

 Our brewing method allows for enhanced inclusion of insoluble particles and, conseqently, insoluble flavors.
-The grounds, however small they start, are then further processed by the ultrasonics to be even finely particulated and bored through.
 Surprisingly, the resulting grounds are not bitter at all and are much easier to consume than normal grounds.
-In addition to the particle formation, low temperatures preserve flavors within the grounds as well as the solution.
-Finally, killing of organisms that could also excrete unsavory slavors leads to a unique brew with tons of fiber for your morning, or otherwise timed, rituals.
+Like a turkish coffee.
+In addition to the particle formation, we preserve flavors within the grounds as well as the solution.
+Finally, killing of organisms that could also excrete unsavory flavors leads to a unique brew with tons of fiber for your morning, or otherwise timed, rituals.

 Art representing the holes and channels that ultrasonics can form in material.